JakeGWater/vpifg.com/source/guides/resolve-lut-colorspace-transform.rst

 #.
 Set your input and output color spaces accordingly.
-   The input space is whatever your camera uses, and the output space is sRGB with appropriate gamma.
+   The input space is whatever your camera uses, and the output space is sRGB with appropriate gamma:
-   Disable Tone Mapping, Forward OOTF, and Inverse OOTF.

-   .. figure:: https://i.postimg.cc/CMGTB9vq/screenshot-49.png

    #.
-Gamma 2.2 is the sRGB default gamma.
+Gamma 2.2 is the sRGB default gamma used by computer monitors.
    #.
-Gamma 2.4 is used by Rec.709.
+Gamma 2.4 is used by Rec.709 which is for HDTV.
    #.
-Linear is *Linear sRGB*.
+Linear is best when importing to another VFX program, including Unreal, and Nuke.

+   Also disable Tone Mapping, Forward OOTF, and Inverse OOTF.

+   .. figure:: https://i.postimg.cc/CMGTB9vq/screenshot-49.png

+.. admonition:: How Do I Find My Camera's Color Space?

+    See :goto:`help/find-my-color-space` if you're unsure which input space to use.

 #.
 With the color transform applied, right-click the clip and choose *Generate LUT*.
    The BMPCC4K uses a 33 point LUT.